CrossRef/event-data-user-guide/docs/app-faq.md

 ### Do I have to pay for the data?

-No, the public data via the Query API will be free.
-We will offer a paid-for Service Level Agreement that will provide more timely access to data.
+No, the data available via the Query API is free-of-charge.
+In the future, we will offer a paid-for Service Level Agreement that will provide more timely access to data.

 ### Will the data be auditable?